· Art About Money ·

 Money as an artistic concept

-Money as a concept is utterly fascinating, as it sends out so many barbed roots into our collective consciousness, informing us as to what is valuable and shaping (or skewing) our morality - but it also makes perfect sense that I would turn to examining another 'shortcode' for power, as money is so often associated with masculinity.
+Money as a concept is utterly fascinating, as it sends out so many barbed roots into our collective consciousness, telling us what is valuable and shaping (or skewing) our morality - but it also stands as a 'shortcode' for power.As unavoidable and undeniably important as it is, most of us, including artists, feel uneasy about discussing money.

 Our uneasy relationship with discussing money